anaselmhamdi/panotti/README.md

 `pip install -r requirements.txt`

+## NEW CLI PREDICT W/ YOUTUBE URL

+`python3 predict_class.py -f https://www.youtube.com/watch?v=dc28iyb-GQM`

+Splits file or youtube url into 10s clips and classifies them one by one.
+Took 28 seconds to tag this video
+Writes a json file with the results.

 ## Demo
 I'm not shipping this with any audio but you can generate some for the 'fake binaural' example (requires sox):